-Cause: The County attempted to obtain a new collateral assignment from Wells Fargo, however, the new collateral assignment still did not have the required language and was never entered into.
+Cause: The County attempted to obtain a new collateral assignment from Wells Fargo in the past, however, the updated collateral assignment still did not have the required language, nor was it executed.
 For Grand Rapids State Bank, the updated assignment was not written with the proper language included.

-Recommendation: We recommend that the Chief Accountant obtain new collateral assignments from each of these banks.
-The new assignments should be reviewed to make sure they include the statutory language required by Minn.
+Recommendation: We recommend that the Accounting Manager monitor and ensure collateral assignments from each bank where collateral is required.
+The assignments should be reviewed to make sure they include the statutory language required by Minn.
 Stat. § 118A.03, subd.
 4, and are approved by the bank's Board of Directors or loan committee.